awsdocs/amazon-eks-user-guide/doc_source/worker_node_IAM_role.md

    Outputs:

      RoleArn:
-       Description: The role that the worker node kubelet uses to make calls to the Amazon EKS API on your behalf.
+       Description: The role that the worker node kubelet uses to make calls to the Amazon EKS API on your behalf
        Value: !GetAtt NodeInstanceRole.Arn
        Export:
-         Name: !Sub "${AWS::Stack Name}-RoleARN"
+         Name: !Sub "${AWS::StackName}-RoleArn"
    ```

 1. Open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.